-- Organization authentication as described in Section 3.2.3.3(1) above; - Authentication of the Individual with whom the address is associated in accordance with Section 3.2.3.1 at a Medium Assurance Level; - Verification of authorization of the Subscribing Organization with an authoritative source within the Subscribing Organization (e.g. corporate, legal, IT, HR, or other appropriate organizational sources) using a reliable means of communication; and - For DirectTrust Certificates, Organization HIPAA status and membership agreement between the health information service provider (HISP) and the Subscriber.
+- Organization authentication as described in Section 3.2.3.3(1) above; - Authentication of the Individual with whom the address is associated in accordance with Section 3.2.3.1 at a Medium Assurance Level; - ➤ Verification of authorization of the Subscribing Organization with an authoritative source within the Subscribing Organization (e.g. corporate, legal, IT, HR, or other appropriate organizational sources) using a reliable means of communication; - ➤ For DirectTrust Certificates, Organization HIPAA status and membership agreement between the health information service provider (HISP) and the Subscriber; and - ➤ For DirectTrust Group Address Certificates issued to Covered Entities (CE) confirmation of the NPI Number to be included in the Certificate subjectAltName extension in accordance with Section 3.2.3.3.1.